Policy 4055: School Sponsored Trips

 A school-sponsored trip includes both field trips and extracurricular trips officially sanctioned by the school district in accordance with this policy and its accompanying regulation.

 A field trip shall be generally defined as any prior approved journey by a group of students away from the school premises, under the supervision of a teacher that is part of an approved course of study.

 In addition to field trips, the Board of Education also acknowledges the importance of extracurricular trips involving student groups or school organizations, such as interscholastic athletic teams, performing groups and/or student clubs, when approved by the District.

-The Superintendent of Schools, shall review and approve, in advance, all proposed school sponsored trips which are planned to keep students out of the District overnight or longer and advise the Board of Education of such trips in advance.
+The Board of Education shall review and approve, in advance, all proposed school sponsored trips which are planned to keep students out of the District overnight or longer.
 The Superintendent, Building Principal and/or Athletic Director shall be responsible for reviewing and approving all other school sponsored trips.

 It is the policy of the Board of Education not to endorse or support school sponsored trips that require travel to another country, except where such trip is determined by the Board of Education to be of such significant educational value as to warrant an exception to this policy.